ExpressLRS/Docs/docs/faq.md

 ## <span class="custom-heading" data-id="7">What is required to achieve a 1000 Hz update rate on 2.4 GHz?</span>

 ??? faq "What is required to achieve a 1000 Hz packet rate on 2.4 GHz?"
     In order to achieve the fastest packet rate, your radio must be running a supported [firmware](https://www.expresslrs.org/quick-start/transmitters/tx-prep/#radio-operating-system), set to a minimum [hardware baud rate](https://www.expresslrs.org/quick-start/transmitters/tx-prep/#serial-baud-rate) of 921000, and be connected to a serial ELRS receiver (SPI receivers do not support the FLRC modes required).
-Also make absoultely sure [ADC filter](https://www.expresslrs.org/quick-start/transmitters/tx-prep/#adc-filter) is disabled on your radio, and that you have applied the appropriate RC Link [Preset](https://betaflight.com/docs/wiki/configurator/presets-tab) in Betaflight.
+Also make absolutely sure [ADC filter](https://www.expresslrs.org/quick-start/transmitters/tx-prep/#adc-filter) is disabled on your radio, and that you have applied the appropriate RC Link [Preset](https://betaflight.com/docs/wiki/configurator/presets-tab) in Betaflight.

     You can use the ELRS lua to check your current packet rate and ensure the radio mixer sync is working properly.
 See [Using the Lua Script](https://www.expresslrs.org/quick-start/transmitters/lua-howto.md) for more details.